The rational alone is unreal.

 You only have to turn a blind eye to how the other half lives.

-The Holistic mind takes a different approach.
-Seeing inequities instead of problems, and equities instead of solutions, the Holistic deals in the consistent application of balance.
+The Female Mental Sexed mind takes a different approach.
+Seeing inequities instead of problems, and equities instead of solutions, the Female Mental Sexed mind deals in the consistent application of balance.

-Watch, as the vaulted genie-us of the Hegelian dissipates into the ether.
+Watch then, as the vaulted genie-us and supremacy of the Hegelian dissipates into the ether.

-My series on The Holistic Premise addresses that train of thought wherein the wheels never stop turning.
-The Linear believes in the Solution—the resolution that permits one to move on, knowing the problem to be “solved.”
-The Holistic realizes problems themselves are manufactured within the mind and that nothing is ever solved, it’s only balanced for the time being.
+My series on The Female Mental Sex Premise addresses that train of thought wherein the wheels never stop turning.
+The Male Mental Sexed mind believes in the Solution--the resolution that permits one to move on, knowing the problem to be "solved."
+The Female Mental Sexed mind realizes problems themselves are manufactured within the mind and that nothing is ever solved, it's only balanced for the time being.

 I read your article about holistic premises and watched your writer's room session, and it made me think about the Hegellian notion of the Dialectic and whether that might apply to Dramatica from the holistic standpoint – that we have thesis (problem), antithesis (solution), and that what you're calling balance (which to me sort of implies just sticking them on a linear scale and going halfway between) might be thought of as synthesis – finding a way to forge a new perspective from the two?

-This would be a Linear interpretation of balance—that there is a scale that exists between the two and once the perfect balance point is found (a synthesis), then all potential is resolved, and a solution has been found.
+This would be a Male Mental Sexed interpretation of balance—that there is a scale that exists between the two and once the perfect balance point is found (a synthesis), then all potential is resolved, and a solution has been found.

-The Holistic knows there is never a real synthesis, but rather a constant cycle of growth and rebirth, continuous attention applied to balancing out inequities that are never truly solved.
+The Female Mental Sexed mind knows there is never a real synthesis, but rather a constant cycle of growth and rebirth, continuous attention applied to balancing out inequities that are never truly solved.

 I'd argue that they are solved but that every new balance (the synthesis that becomes the next thesis) creates the necessary preconditions for its own antithesis.

-The Linear mind needs to argue that problems are solved because it can’t function without the recognition of problem and solution.
+The Male Mental Sexed mind needs to argue that problems are solved because it can't function without the recognition of problem and solution.

-This is, in part, where “mansplaining” comes from: the Linear-minded person interrupts the Holistic because it believes that what the Holistic is seeing is somehow inaccurate or insufficient, when what they’re seeing is, in fact, what they’re actually seeing.
+This is, in part, where "mansplaining" comes from: the Male-minded person interrupts the Female Mental Sexed mind because it believes that what that other mind observes is somehow inaccurate or insufficient, when what they're seeing is, in fact, what they're actually seeing.

-The Linear mind sees problems that are solved; the Holistic sees inequities that are met with equities.
+The Male Mental Sexed mind sees problems that are solved; Female Mental Sex sees inequities that are met with equities.
 Neither is more right than the other, but indicative of a baseline for appreciating conflict.

-I hear you about the scale being a Linear interpretation of balance.
-However you wouldn’t think of a Hegellian synthesis as being finding a point on that scale.
+I hear you about the scale being a Male interpretation of balance.
+However you wouldn't think of a Hegellian synthesis as being finding a point on that scale.

-And neither would the Holistic in the process of resolving an inequity—as that point on the scale doesn’t exist for the mind that thinks that way.
-There are no points to the Holistic account, only waves.
+And neither would the Female Mental Sexed mind in the process of resolving an inequity--as that point on the scale doesn't exist for the mind that thinks that way.
+There are no points to the Female Mental Sexed account of experience, only waves.

 A classic example is the notion of early childhood, where doing everything your parents say is the necessary normal state (the thesis = obedience).
 You become a teenager and begin to resent the oppressive nature of parental control and so rebel against everything they say (antithesis = rebellion).
 It's only in becoming an when you reconcile the two oppositions – not through balancing "some" passive acceptance with "some" automatic rebellion, but through the realization that you require true independence which neither involves obedience nor rebellion (synthesis = independence).